Let me share with you my eco-friendly baby essentials

 Washable baby wipes* – I didn’t use reusable baby wipes the first time around as I didn’t know such things existed.
 But now that I do I have just bought a set from Cheeky Wipes, and I’m looking forward to using them on baby number 2!
 I picked up a mini set as I already have a nappy bucket, etc. Later I plan to buy another set just for hands and face for the messy weaning stage.
 I paid £25 for my set of wipes, which will easily pay for itself in a few months.
 Baby wipes are surprisingly expensive and you go through a pack quicker than you think!

 Lansinoh Cream* – ok, not specifically for babies, but for new mums who are breastfeeding this stuff is a lifesaver in a tube.
-What midwives don’t tell you is that breastfeeding, to begin with, hurts.
-A lot.
+Breastfeeding, to begin with, can hurt.
 At £7.49 it’s quite pricey (one of the cheapest places I can track it down is John Lewis).
-However, it lasts forever and I cannot extol the virtues of this stuff enough!
+However, it lasts forever and I cannot extol the virtues of this stuff enough to get through the initial pain!
 It is a lanolin-based product though, so it’s not vegan friendly.
 If you are vegan I have heard that some mums recommend coconut oil on their nipples.
 I haven’t tried this so can’t comment on its effectiveness though.

 Coconut Oil* – this stuff, in combination with some nappy free time, is brilliant at clearing up nappy rash.
 Rather than carrying around a heavy jar, I like to scoop some into a small jar and carry that around instead.
 It’s a bit more hygienic as well!